- Overview: Liechtenstein

 - the definite employment contract where a particular period of time is stated.

-If a company needs to hire an individual for a short period of time only to replace an employee, then a part-time or a definite work contract will be offered.
+If a company needs to hire employees for a short period of time only to replace an employee, then a part-time or a definite work contract will be offered.
 As for the indefinite work contracts in Liechtenstein, these are offered as soon as the trial period has ended and if the employer wishes to hire the individual.
 We remind that such contract may end if both parts agree or if the company is no longer satisfied by an employee and wants to end the collaboration.

 # Annual leave: